AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/overview.md

 # Getting Started with AEM Sites - WKND Tutorial {#introduction}

 Welcome to a multi-part tutorial designed for developers new to Adobe Experience Manager (AEM).
 This tutorial walks through the implementation of an AEM site for a fictitious lifestyle brand the WKND.
-The tutorial covers fundamental topics like project setup, Core Components, Editable Templates, client libraries, and component development with Adobe Experience Manager Sites.
+The tutorial covers fundamental topics like project setup, Core Components, Editable Templates, Client-side libraries, and component development with Adobe Experience Manager Sites.

 ## Overview {#wknd-tutorial-overview}

 The goal for this multi-part tutorial is to teach a developer how to implement a website using the latest standards and technologies in Adobe Experience Manager (AEM).
-After completing this tutorial a developer understands the basic foundation of the platform and has knowledge of common design patterns in AEM.
+After completing this tutorial a developer should understand the basic foundation of the platform and with knowledge of common design patterns in AEM.

 >[!VIDEO](https://video.tv.adobe.com/v/30476?quality=12)

-The implementation works as-is on **AEM 6.5+** and **AEM 6.4.2+**.
-Many of the topics apply to all versions of AEM.
+The tutorial is designed to work with **AEM as a Cloud Service** and is backwards compatible with **AEM 6.5+** and **AEM 6.4.2+**.
 The site is implemented using:

 * [Maven AEM Project Archetype](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/developing/archetype/overview.html)
 * [Core Components](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/introduction.html)